Telesia/pop_goes_the_weasel/README.md

 Pop Goes The Weasel is a fun and informative online dictionary.
 It is for users who may want to understand more about the language of cockney rhyming slang and/or contribute to the vernacular of terms.
 It is an interactive application where users can register then subsequently login to their account in order to add any further cockney words and phrases.
 The application is aimed at a wide range of users (10 - 100!) and because of that I am keeping the overall look contempory yet professional.
 The users will want to access information regarding cockney words and phrases as well as contribute to the dictionary easily.

-These users will want clear
-information on how to whip up a cocktail but it is important that the site encapsulates the feminine fun of heading out for cocktails and interacting with a mixologist at the bar.
-This feel will be created by the projects choice of colour, copy, functionality and typography.
-These users will have a choice to search for their favourite cocktail receipe or generate a random cocktail to view at the click of a button.

 As a first time user I want to:

 * be able to read cockney words and rhyming slang phrases